HeleneHjort/Socialdata/Analysis.md

 />
     <figcaption>Fig 14: People involved in startups typically have a high-level degree from an Ivy League university.</figcaption>
 </figure>
-Furthermore, there is a strong correlation between the type of enterprise and the type of education and training.
+Furthermore, there is a strong correlation between the type of enterprise and the type of education.
 Most people have a background in computer science, which makes sense as most companies nowadays need knowledge of online products such as websites and apps.
 <figure>
     <embed
        type="text/html"